 The two appellants, Jabari Nervais and Dwayne Severin, were convicted of murder and sentenced to the mandatory death penalty in 2012 and 2014 respectively.
 As with all persons convicted of murder in Barbados, their death sentences were imposed automatically without the court having any opportunity to consider the individual circumstances of their cases and whether the death penalty was a proportionate sentence.

 Over the past two decades there has been a substantial move away from the mandatory death penalty across the world, amid a growing international consensus that the practice is cruel, unfair and amounts to an arbitrary deprivation of life.
-Most recently, in December 2017, the Kenyan Supreme Court abolished the mandatory death penalty, rejecting the practice as a “colonial relic”.
+Most recently, in December 2017, the Kenyan Supreme Court declared the mandatory death penalty unconstitutional, rejecting the practice as a “colonial relic”.

 As a result of cases brought by The Death Penalty Project in 2007 and 2009, the Inter-American Court of Human Rights found the mandatory death penalty to violate Barbados’ obligations under the American Convention of Human Rights and ordered the government to change the law and introduce judicial discretion.
 Despite assurance from Barbados that it would comply with the orders of the Court, no legislative reform has been made to date.